How to Write a Top Project Specification

 So, if it’s hard for you to write, you should try to really focus on it and do your best.
 It will not only affect your project specifications but also your overall business understanding and product user experience.

-4. User path
+4. User path/ user flows

 This is one of the most important parts of your specification.
 Here you explain how people use your product.
-You can make it in Word, PowerPoint, or even just draw it on paper and or flip board.
+You can make it in Word, PowerPoint, or even just draw it on paper or flip board.
 Or you can use tools like iMindMap, Mindmaster, or DriChart.
 I have no affiliation with these products whatsoever, sharing only for your benefit.

 This is what the user path could look like: